jianli/mental-math/README.md

-mental-math implements deliberately inefficient arithmetic using naive mental heuristics.
+mental-math does deliberately inefficient arithmetic using naive mental heuristics.

+In other words, it aims to do arithmetic operations about as well, and using roughly the same methods, as an average human.

+So far, only multiplication has been implemented.

 ## Examples